Expressions, Variables, and Data Types

 Python follows a specific order of operations when evaluating expressions, often called “PEMDAS”:

-2. Exponents **: Exponentiation happens next.
+: Exponentiation happens next. - Multiplication

-4. Addition + and Subtraction -: These are also processed left to right.
+: These are also processed left to right.

 When evluating a complicated expression, work from the innermost parentheses out.
 Example: